By Kelli Anne Busey

 Lumberton Texas ISD suspended Laura Jane Klug, a transgender teacher at the intermediate school.
 Mainstream news reports say parents complained about her transgender status, but Ms. Klug thinks something else prompted her dismissal.

-Ms. Klug, in a phone conversation told the Advocate about her hiring
+Ms. Klug, in a phone conversation, told the Advocate about her hiring

 “The school was fully aware of my transgender status when they hired me.
 I made a point of making that clear to them by showing them my legal documents.
 I wanted to make it clear why my name and gender marker differs on my employment history.”

 Ms. Klug said that there were no incidents in the classroom that would have led her suspension.
-She has reasons to believe that someone with-out children in school made an issue out of her being transgender telling planetransgender “I believe someone not connected with the ISD did this out of bigotry”
+She has reasons to believe that someone without children in school made an issue out of her being transgender telling planetransgender “I believe someone not connected with the ISD did this out of bigotry”

-The school didn’t originally tell her she was relived from teaching.
+The school didn’t originally tell her she was relieved from teaching.
 Ms. Klug relates “Last Tuesday, I noticed my teaching assignments were no longer listed online.
 I had been meaning to talk to HR, but when I went there I was told that HR was in a meeting with Superintendent John Valastro.
 I was told without being given a reason, that they wanted to meet with me that afternoon.
 I was told by them at that afternoon my employment was pending review, and that I wouldn’t be allowed to teach again until they had reached a decision.”

 Ms. Klug says that she’s not “the kind of girl that shies away from a fight and wants to let the ISD know that all options remain on the table” including pursuing legal remedies should they fire her.